Response code sets

 When designing a survey, you can greatly improve the quality of the survey by checking the following things:

-Think about whether the question can be interpreted in multiple ways.
-When designing questions you need to make sure that there is only one interpretation of the meaning of the question otherwise respondents will become […]
+• Think about whether the question can be interpreted in multiple ways.
+When designing questions you need to make sure that there is only one interpretation of the meaning of the question otherwise respondents will become confused and your results won’t be as accurate.

 How to define a target market